The Investigation Process Research Resource Site

 Software development advisor, Investigative Systems, Inc.

-Teaching Experience
+Teaching Experience highlights

-Field Instructor, University of Souther California, Institute of Safety and
+-Field Instructor, University of Souther California, Institute of Safety and

-Adjunct faculty, University of Souther California, MS in Safety Science, (Investigation)
+- Adjunct faculty, University of Souther California, MS in Safety Science, (Investigation)

-NTSB Investigator training sessions (hazmat investigation)
+- NTSB Investigator training sessions (hazmat investigation)

-Events Analysis, Inc. training courses (investigation)
+- Events Analysis, Inc. training courses (system safety, investigation)

 Supplemental detailed information:

 With LB&A, provided accident litigation support; advisor to investigation training film series and authored supporting guides including hazmat investigation guide; established investigation research interned site; prepared chemical emergency response system readiness maps; .critically reviewed Appendix E, Radioactive and Hazardous Waste Transportation Risk Assessment of PEIS for DOE Waste Management Plan.
 For Investigative Systems, Inc,, provided technical guidance for development of computer-supported implementation of advanced investigation technology to produce high quality investigations more efficiently, more quickly, and more consistently.
-For Events Analysis, Inc., which I co-founded, I continue to serve as a Director of this safety, environmental and fire protection services company.
+For Events Analysis, Inc., which I co-founded, I continued to serve as a Director of this safety, environmental and fire protection services company until retirement.

 Adjunct faculty member, and Field Instructor in the Practice of Safety, and course developer, Univ. of Southern California.
 Taught postgraduate degree accident investigation and safety courses, and developed and taught in-service short courses (hazardous materials, investigation, safety, risk analysis.)
 Researcher on project to evaluate long-term effectiveness of personnel training in MORT safety assurance program.
 Taught MORT, trained and certified MORT instructors.